react-boilerplate/react-boilerplate/docs/general/commands.md

 $ npm run test
 ```

 Tests your application with the unit tests specified in the `*test.js` files throughout the application.
-This'll run the tests in Chrome, but you can choose different browsers.

 ### Browsers

-To choose the browser to run your unit tests in (Chrome is run by default), run one of the following commands:
+To choose the browser to run your unit tests in (Chrome by default), run one of the following commands:

 #### Firefox